JAMES ALLEN MOSELEY, Ph.D.

 “THE BIBLE HISTORY GUY” ON REAL AMERICA’S VOICE

-He is the author of nineteen books on biblical theology, ten books on history, culinary lore, humor, and adult and juvenile fiction, as well as several screenplays.
-His latest book, with Dr. Gina Louden and Veggie Tales animator Mike Sofka, is The Days of Creation by Heart, a children’s book designed to imprint on young minds what God did on each of the first seven days.
+He is the author of nineteen books on biblical theology and ten more on history, culinary lore, humor, and both adult and juvenile fiction, along with several screenplays.
+His most recent book, created with Dr. Gina Loudon and VeggieTales animator Mike Sofka, is The Days of Creation by Heart, a children’s book designed to imprint on young minds what God made on each of the first seven days.

 God is a Fact: Proof of the Creator Without Recourse to Faith or the Bible